 Flexibility and the ability to pivot are core to who we are.
 We may be smaller than most, but being a niche firm allows us to be mighty for our clients in all the ways that matter most.View our work

 As a self-taught developer, Becca dove into code at an early age.
-She later graduated from the Creative Center in Omaha, NE with a graphic design degree.
+She later graduated from the Creative Center in Omaha, NE with a BFA in graphic design.
 Armed with technical prowess and a keen eye for design, Becca successfully launched Skwintz in early 2013.

-When she’s not enjoying the hustle of entrepreneurial life, she likes spending time with her family, drinking coffee or craft beer, day hikes, watching documentaries, or reading a good book.
+When she’s not enjoying the hustle of entrepreneurial life, she likes spending time with her husband and son, drinking coffee or craft beer, day hikes, watching documentaries, or reading a good book.

 Hannah is a talented and hardworking designer living in Alma, NE.
-Hannah and Becca met at the Creative Center in Omaha, NE, where Hannah also graduated with a graphic design degree.
+Hannah attended the Creative Center in Omaha where she got her BFA of Graphic Design degree.
 She has put that education to excellent use every day since joining Skwintz in late 2013.